 Amy Carpenter and Stacey Hanlon are Phoenix-based improvisers with a desire to use improv for good.
 Together, they created a program in improvisation specifically geared towards those on the Autism spectrum.
 As with traditional improvisation study, the focus is on saying "Yes, and" to a shared reality, supporting each others' ideas and fostering creativity.
 In addition, this program works to improve response to social-emotional cues and bring focus to everyday interaction.
 Most of all, Conducted Stories aims to bring a sense of joy and resilience to all who participate.

-Through the generosity of the Arizona Commission on the Arts, Conducted Stories will be hosting a series of free public workshops for participants age 12-17 in 2017.
+Through the generosity of the Arizona Commission on the Arts, Conducted Stories was able to host a series of public workshops in 2017.
+Through these workshops, Conducted Stories was able to cultivate curriculum based on participant and parent feedback.